The myth that prescriptions caused the opioid crisis

-Well-meaning people confuse the doctor’s prescribing with the increased opioid (narcotic) death rate by thinking prescription drugs lead to heroin.
-This is not true.
+Well meaning people confuse the doctor’s prescribing with the increased opioid (narcotic) death rate by “Prescription drugs leading to heroin” This is not true.
 They may be both involved but causation has not been shown in carefully designed studies.
-Deaths from narcotic overdoses usually involve multiple, non-prescribed, street drugs, not pain medicines prescribed by caring doctors.
+Any one reading about deaths from narcotic overdoses see multiple, non prescribed, street drugs involved in the death, not from prescribed pain medicines by caring doctors.

 Studies have shown that addiction patients rarely find what they need by using prescriptions from their doctors.
-We need to start putting real numbers and percentages to the problem – not combining all narcotics under the umbrella of the buzz word “opioids.”
+We hear about it a lot, but we need to start putting real numbers and percentages to the problem – not combining all narcotics under the umbrella of the new buzz word “opioids.”
 The narcotics or opioids killing people are not from our prescription pads.

 That small percentage of the population really hooked on alcohol and narcotics are not weak, flawed, or sociopaths.
-They are patients with a brain chemical receptor disease that turns intense organic-driven “seeking” behaviors into ruined lives.
+They are patients with a organic, real, brain chemical receptor disease that turns intense organic based “seeking” behaviors into ruined lives.

 Euphoria is normal.
 Our bodies normally make our own opioids called endorphins.
 We make these when we exercise regularly.
 This is why we feel good after a workout.
 Runners are grouchy if they don’t run for four or five days, experiencing withdrawal.
 The endorphin opioids, drive us to continue exercising.
 If we had receptor dysfunction or CRD, we might want to exercise 10 times a day.

 Unfortunately other opioid ligands can unlock the receptors as well, like heroin, OxyContin, Percocet, Fentanyl, and Morphine.
-What makes heroin group ligands different is they are dealing with hyperactive receptors and worse are presenting the receptors with huge numbers of keys or ligands.
+What makes Heroin group ligands different is they are dealing with hyperactive receptors and worse are presenting the receptors with huge numbers of keys or ligands.
 The euphoria is unimaginable.
-The drive to maintain this level of euphoria can be unstoppable.
-The failure of the brain to modulate or down regulate, as the biochemists would say, is probably inherited and present for life.
+The drive to maintain this level of euphoria is unimaginable.
+The failure to modulate or down regulate, as the biochemists would say, is probably inherited and present for life.

-Teenagers should be taught in “health class” that CRD may show up in just a few people exposed to alcohol and narcotics, where most will have no problem.
+Teenagers should be taught in “health class” that CRD may show up in a just a few people exposed to alcohol and narcotics, where most will have no problem.
 The key symptom to monitor for those few with appearance of strong “seeking” behaviors.
 Once looked for they are easy to pick up.
 This person needs quick, early intervention with a medical receptor blockage program.
-Court ordered talk-based therapy will not work; it’s like talking to cancer, or diabetes.
+Court ordered talk-based therapy will not work, its like talking to cancer, or diabetes.

 An effective new Chemical Dependency (Receptor) Disease program is needed in North Carolina and could be used as a model nationwide.
 Creating a program centered around naltrexone for both alcohol and narcotic chemical dependency is needed.
 Less jail time, less court expenses, less expense of failed rehab programs could easily pay for a real “turn yourself in for treatment” medical, receptor control program.

 People will always need pain relief.
-A suggestion to try Tylenol first is cruel.
+Suggestion to try Tylenol first is cruel.
 We would harm 95 percent of those with pain who will never become addicted.
-If everyone who has received prescription to “opioids” were to become addicted, as implied by opioid restrictions to prevent addiction, then nearly the entire adult population who ever received a narcotic would be “addicts.”
+If everyone who has received prescription to “opioids” were to become addicted, as implied by opioid restrictions prevent addiction, then nearly the entire adult population who ever received a narcotic would be “addicts”.
 We need to shed these myths.

 It is time to shift away from blaming and shaming and away from, arrests, dragnets and useless attempts at supply restriction and move to compassionate, understanding programs respecting this lifelong biochemical disease as we would with cancer, diabetes, and lung disease.
-It is not a new war on opioids; that war is already taking place inside the patients with organic dependency - CRD.
+It is not a war on opioids, the war is already taking place inside the patients with organic dependency - CRD.

 Thomas F. Kline, MD.
 Ph.D, is a geriatric medicine specialist in Raleigh.